W. W. NORTON & COMPANY

 Fascinating stories sell students on sociology

-Terrible Magnificent Sociology weaves compelling stories (from hermits to amnesiacs to cannibalism) throughout the chapters to draw students into sociology and teach key concepts in a memorable way.
+Terrible Magnificent Sociology weaves compelling stories (from hermits to amnesiacs to cannibalism) throughout the chapters to draw students into sociology and teach key sociological concepts in a memorable way.

 A new canon celebrates the diversity of sociology

-Terrible Magnificent Sociology Introduces readers to a diverse group of scholars, including lesser-known and marginalized people who have shaped the discipline, particularly women, immigrants, and people of color.
+Terrible Magnificent Sociology introduces readers to a diverse group of scholars, including lesser-known and marginalized people who have shaped the discipline, particularly women, immigrants, and people of color.
 Students will see themselves reflected not just in what sociologists study, but in who sociologists are.

 About the Author